Can artists from any country apply?

 Must the artist have an exhibition record?

-A: The quality and extent of an applicant’s accomplishments in the arts are an important factor in the review of his/her application.
+A: The quality and extent of an applicant’s accomplishments in the arts are an important factor in the review of their application.

 Is English proficiency required?